DOL H-1B Gulf Coast Ready to Work Grant

 Is my financial status part of the eligibility process?

 No, the focus is on individuals who meet the above criteria.
-If you’re not sure if you meet the eligibility criteria consult with the grant staff regarding your questions.
+If you’re not sure if you meet the eligibility criteria, talk to the grant staff.

 What training programs are available through the H-1B GCRTW Grant?